nishanthujire/Redux-Persistent/README.md

-Redux Toolkit using persistent storage and saga middleware example
+# Storing redux data using redux-persists and async storage (redux toolkit)